Arkansas vs. Penn State Outback Bowl NCAA Football Odds, Plays and Insights | January 1, 2022

 - Arkansas has played 12 games, with eight wins against the spread.

-- So far this season, the Razorbacks have been installed as favorites by a 2-point margin or more seven times and are 3-3-1 ATS in those matchups.
+- The Razorbacks have been favored by 2.5 points or more seven times this season and are 3-3-1 ATS in those matchups.

-- Arkansas' games this year have gone over the point total in 53.8% of its opportunities (seven times in 13 games with a set point total).
+- Arkansas' games this year have hit the over seven times in 13 opportunities (53.8%).

-- When Arkansas scores more than 16.8 points, it is 8-3 against the spread and 7-3 overall.
+- When Arkansas puts up more than 16.8 points, it is 8-3 against the spread and 7-3 overall.

-- The Razorbacks have turned the ball over nine times this season, 10 fewer than the Nittany Lions have forced (19).
+- This year, the Razorbacks have nine turnovers, 10 fewer than the Nittany Lions have takeaways (19).

 - Find the latest spread and moneyline odds for Arkansas at SISportsbook.